richmahn/en_tn/1co/04/intro.md

 #### Structure and formatting ####

 Some translations prefer to set apart quotations of the Old Testament.
-The ULB and many other English translations indent the last line of 4:6, which is a quotation from the Old Testament.
+The ULB and many other English translations indent the Old Testament quotation in 4:6.

 #### Special concepts in this chapter ####